jdamon91/jdamon91/README.md

 ## Gallery
 <p>
   Below I've included some screenshots of some of my work.
-I've also included live links to each project!
 Please take the time to check them out and hopefully we connect soon.</p>

 ### Like Now (Professional) (Under Construction)
+<p>Bringing local contractors and customers together to create a fast paced environment geared towards getting work done ... like now.
+As a full stack engineer on this project I created the project from scratch using React Native & Firebase.
+As a professional project we are currently working closely with our design team to put the finishing touches on this application before bringing it to the app store.
+More to come!</p>
 <p>
   <img src="https://firebasestorage.googleapis.com/v0/b/likenow-294a5.appspot.com/o/Simulator%20Screen%20Shot%20-%20iPhone%2013%20-%202021-10-09%20at%2022.06.02.png?alt=media&token=4b09675f-0c3f-4b81-9efe-35f3f0bf036c" height="375"/>
   <img src="https://firebasestorage.googleapis.com/v0/b/likenow-294a5.appspot.com/o/Simulator%20Screen%20Shot%20-%20iPhone%2013%20-%202021-10-09%20at%2022.11.53.png?alt=media&token=7198ecce-125b-441a-8fca-d07665757f94lt=media&token=f76e76b2-3cef-4cb5-84a3-9a53d8576bdf" height="375"/>